Colby in Salamanca

 Excursions (the cost of excursions is included in the program fee):

-Weekend excursions to Segovia, Madrid, Toledo, Avila and more
+- Weekend excursions to Madrid and Extremadura

 Cultural events: All cultural activities (museums, movies, theatre, sport, etc…) in Spain are reimbursed 50%.